yukthapriya/Banking-Web-Application/README.md

-As an user, I would like have create account facility.
+As an user, I would like to have create account facility.

 As an user, I would like to deposit money to my account.